Impact (gamer): Cloud9

 After NRG's mediocre finish in spring, Cloud9 acquired Impact from NRG, and started him as their top laner for the summer split after a temporary bootcamp in Korea.
-In the summer split, Cloud9 placed third in the regular season with a 12–6 record, while Impact saw his former team NRG regulated out of the LCS.
+In the summer split, Cloud9 placed third in the regular season with a 12–6 record, while Impact saw his former team NRG relegated out of the LCS.
 Impact was voted to the All Pro Third Team, and Cloud9 advanced all the way to the finals, before falling to Team SoloMid.
 Cloud9 qualified for the Regional Gauntlet at the end of the season, and defeated both Team Envy and Immortals to earn a spot at the 2016 World Championship.
 At Worlds, Cloud9 made it out of their group, Group B, and advanced to the knockout stage with a 3–3 record.
 Additionally, SK Telecom T1 were the first seed from Group B with a 5–1 record, and were the eventual winners of the tournament, but their only loss in the group stage came at the hands of Cloud9, against their former top laner, Impact.
 In the quarterfinals, Cloud9 were defeated 3–0 by Samsung Galaxy, who later reached the finals before losing to SKT.

 Impact remained on Cloud9 for the 2017 season, although substitute top laner Ray also joined the team, and played several games throughout the year in place of Impact.
 The team started the season strong, with 8 consecutive wins, and eventually finished the season with a 14–4 record.
 Impact was voted to the All Pro Second Team, and the team enjoyed a bye in the first round of the playoffs.
 In the semifinals, Cloud9 swept Phoenix 1 3–0, which set up a rematch from the previous year against Team SoloMid in the finals.
 Cloud9 once again lost the match, after a full five games, and finished the split in second place.
 In summer, Cloud9 finished in fourth place in the regular season, but in the quarterfinals of the playoffs, Cloud9 were defeated by Dignitas in what was described as a "massive upset", and knocked out early.
 The team qualified for the Regional Gauntlet once again, and defeated Counter Logic Gaming 3–1 to qualify for Worlds.
 At the 2017 World Championship, Cloud9 went undefeated in the Play–In stage, winning all 7 games to advance to the group stage, where they were placed into Group A, which once again had Impact's former squad, SK Telecom T1.
 Once again they achieved a 3–3 result, placing second in their group, and advanced to the quarterfinals.
 Cloud9 was matched against Team WE in the quarterfinals, and lost a five-game series 2–3.